 Chefchaouen isn’t a big shopping mecca like Marrakech but they do have some great things.
 MarocBaba bought a wool men’s djallaba and I picked up two wool woven lap blankets for a steal.
 They’re well made and different from anything found in other Moroccan cities.
 There are also some great woven textiles that are locally made and unique to the region.

 People Watch with a tea

-People watching is a pastime I’m just learning to appreciate.
+People-watching is a pastime I’m just learning to appreciate.
 We pulled up a chair several times to just relax and watch the city pass by.
-I loved that in Chefchaouan the tea comes in GIANT glasses (well at least compared to tea in other cities).
+I loved that in Chefchaouen the tea comes in GIANT glasses (well at least compared to tea in other cities).
 Drink a few glasses!

 One thing interesting about this small town is that there is a mix of hotels and riads available to rent.
 For a small city there were a lot of options.
 If you have any walking difficulties it’s advisable to book a hotel outside the medina.
 If you don’t book one inside to be surrounded by the blues!
 It’s also worth keeping in mind that because the city has become so popular the prices of rooms is higher than we expected.
 You can find budget options but they’ll be harder to find and book up fast.